Nine of the Best Walks Around Metro Melbourne

 CAPITAL CITY TRAIL

-One of Melbourne's best-known urban walking tracks, the Capital City Trail takes you on a 29-kilometre loop around the CBD and inner-northeast suburbs, linking plenty of other popular routes along the way.
+One of Melbourne's best-known urban walking tracks, the Capital City Trail takes you on a 29-kilometre loop around the CBD and inner-northeast suburbs, linking to plenty of other popular routes along the way.
 For a tourist-style adventure, start at Federation Square and trek east along Birrarung Marr, before passing the iconic MCG.
 You'll cruise by the Yarra River through Burnley, curve north to swing past the historic Abbotsford Convent and then take a jaunt through suburbia across to Melbourne Zoo.
 The final leg of the trail heads south through Docklands and back along Southbank.
 It's a mostly flat and easy walk, plus there are scores of great coffee stops to be found along its length.
+And, if you want to get on the bike, it is also one of the best cycling trails in Melbourne for people of any skill level.

 MERRI CREEK TRAIL

 For a relaxed trip through the best of inner-north suburbia, get your kicks on the well-trodden Merri Creek Trail.
 This one stretches 21 kilometres between Dights Falls and the Western Ring Road at Fawkner, with a variety of bush, creek and parkland sights to spy along the way.
 You'll walk past horse paddocks, scenic lookouts, tree-filled reserves and wide open spaces galore.
+There are stacks of rewarding pit stops to take note of during this walk.
 Pooches are also allowed to join in the fun, as long as they stay on-leash.
-If the weather's decent and restrictions allow, pack a picnic — there are scores of leafy locations to throw down a rug and give those feet a rest.
+If the weather's decent, pack a picnic — there are scores of leafy locations to throw down a rug and give those feet a rest.
 And if it's open, a stop-in at CERES Community Environmental Park is always a top idea, for chook sightings, plant purchases and a feed.

 Top Image: Merri Creek Trail by Brook James